material-components/material-components-ios/components/Dialogs/README.md

 ### Custom dialog example

 The sample code below shows how to use the Dialogs component to present a custom dialog.
-For a more in depth example, see the [DialogsCustomShadowExampleViewController](examples/DialogsCustomShadowExampleViewController.swift).
+For a more in-depth example, see the [`DialogsCustomShadowExampleViewController`](examples/DialogsCustomShadowExampleViewController.swift).

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift